mia-platform/documentation/docs/release_notes/platform_releasenotes.md

   ![proxies-delete](img/proxies-delete.png)

-  !!!warning
+  !!! warning

       By deleting a Proxy, you are also deleting the associated Endpoints, but not the generated configuration: you will have to manually delete it.

 * *Projects*
   **Filters applied to the projects in the Home section of DevOps Console are cleaned** when, after having selected a project, you go back to the Home section.
 In this way, it is clear that you have not lost some projects that are not included in the filter.